Looking for the best toys for 3-year-olds?

 Specifically, for alphabet learning, the phonics house is excellent!
 They also make different Smart Blocks; take a look here to see all their products to help with learning skills.

-I wish this were around when I bought all my Play-Doh supplies!
+This is a great set for the best toys for 3-year-olds because it comes in this huge set!
 This is amazing that shapes, numbers, tools, and animal cut-outs are all together in one pack!

 Ways to Play